Roadside Equipment Every Heavy-Duty Trucker Should ...

 Fire Extinguisher

-In compliance with FMCSA standards, every heavy-duty truck in the US must be equipped with a portable fire extinguisher.
+In line with FMCSA standards, every heavy-duty truck in the US must be equipped with a portable fire extinguisher.
 This should be a 10-B:C unit for trucks transporting hazardous materials and a 5-B:C unit for all other vehicles.
-Failure to have a fire extinguisher on board will violate FMCSA regulations.
-The fire extinguisher must be securely anchored to prevent movement and be designed to not freeze.
+Neglecting to have a fire extinguisher can lead to violations of FMCSA regulations.
+It should also be designed to withstand freezing temperatures.

 Extra Fuses

-As a commercial truck driver, it's important to always be prepared for any potential equipment malfunctions while on the road.
-One simple way to ensure this is to carry an extra fuse for each type and size required for the vehicles you operate.
-This is especially crucial for vehicles that are equipped with various types of equipment and accessories that rely on fuses to function properly.
-By having an extra fuse on hand, you can quickly and easily replace a blown fuse and get back on the road without any delays.
+As a truck driver, being prepared for equipment malfunctions while en route is crucial.
+Carrying an extra fuse for each type and size required for your vehicles can help.
+This is especially important for vehicles fitted with various equipment and accessories that depend on fuses.
+Having spare fuses allows for a quick replacement of blown ones, helping you get back on the road promptly.

 Warning Devices